cccansunny/floodgap/README.md

 ## The two turns that shaped the project

-The project did not go as planned, and the detours are the interesting part.

-**The validation could not work.** The original plan was to validate the model against CEAR Hub's 48 existing sensors: if the model scores high where experts placed sensors, it captures expert judgment.
+The original plan was to validate the model against CEAR Hub's 48 existing sensors: if the model scores high where experts placed sensors, it captures expert judgment.
 It did not.
 The 48 sites averaged only the 42nd percentile of the model's score distribution, slightly below random.
 The reason turned out to matter more than the result: those sensors were installed 6 to 8 years ago based on **feasibility**, easy access, near a waterway, something to mount on, often a fence post, and the deployment was never completed.
 They are where it was possible to install, not where it is ideal to install.

 So the mismatch is not a failed validation.
 It is a finding.
 The existing network is feasibility-limited and systematically misses high-risk, vulnerable places, and the model can surface exactly those.
 That gap is the second meaning of the project's name.

-**There are no correct weights to validate against.** With no ground truth of ideal placement, fitting weights is meaningless.
-The reference paper avoids weights entirely (Pareto sorting); the experts' own placements encode feasibility rather than a weighting of risk.
+With no ground truth of ideal placement, fitting weights is meaningless.
 So instead of guessing weights and calling them correct, this project treats weights as **explicit policy options**: five weighting schemes are scored, and the recommendation is the set of sites that rank high under every one of them.

 ## What the model finds